zhullyb/monyhar/monyhar/net/data/ssl/root_stores/README.md

 The choice of this format was to allow for the following scenarios:

 * Easy generation of histogram enumerations for associated SPKIs
-* The ability to prune certificates (and SPKIs) as Chromium platforms are deprecated.
+* The ability to prune certificates (and SPKIs) as Monyhar platforms are deprecated.
 * The ability to update the root store metadata effectively, such as via JSON Patch, while maintaining the stable ordering necessary for histogram code.